Cover photo by Daniel Sinoca on Unsplash

 Nevertheless, there are still unresolved issues.
 Researchers stated that “little is known regarding the energy storage mechanism of these polymers in an aqueous environment.
 The reaction is complex and difficult to resolve because of the simultaneous transfer of electrons, ions, and water molecules.”

-What’s Coming for Water-Based Batteries?
+What’s Next for Water-Based Batteries?

 “There would be no battery fires anymore because it’s water-based.”

 Lutkenhaus likewise explained that with this different battery, the supply is much more stable because they have the resources to make them in the United States.
+She added, “In the future, if material shortages are projected, the price of lithium-ion batteries will go way up.”

 Furthermore, researchers are running computational simulations and analyses to develop a greater insight into the theory behind these advanced batteries.